Art & Adventure in Morocco

 HIGHLIGHTS: Visit to Volubilis and food market in Meknes.

 Depart Fes for Rabat and stop at Meknes and Volubilis along the way.
-Volubilis is an ancient town of Roman ruins.
-The Romans were some of the original colonizers to arrive in Morocco and their city is well preserved here.
+Volubilis is an ancient town of well-preserved Roman ruins.
+The Romans were some of the original colonizers to arrive in Morocco.
 Once in Rabat, we’ll relax into our final hotel, and have the evening free to explore the city.